 This confusion is common and costly.
 AI consulting involves strategic advisory services that help companies identify opportunities, evaluate options, and plan implementations.
 AI development involves the actual technical work of building, customizing, or integrating AI systems.
 Many businesses waste significant resources pursuing development when consulting would better serve their needs, or vice versa.

-As CEO of Particula Tech, I've guided dozens of companies through this decision.
-This article will clarify exactly what each service provides, when you need one versus the other, and how to avoid the expensive mistakes that come from choosing incorrectly.
+This article clarifies exactly what each service provides, when you need one versus the other, and how to avoid the expensive mistakes that come from choosing incorrectly.

 What AI Consulting Actually Delivers